ideahy/blog-example/.github/ISSUE_TEMPLATE/issue-template.md

 ---
 name: Issue template
-about: Describe this issue template's purpose here.
+about: Here is a template for creating an issue
 title: ''
 labels: enhancement
 assignees: ideahy

 ---

+## Overview
+Please provide an overview of the issue you are creating. ex) I want to adapt the style of the header.

 ## Purpose
 Describe the purpose of this issue ex) To style it.

 ## Task
-Break down and manage your task
+Break down and manage your tasks.
 - [ ] XXXX
 - [ ] XXXX
 - [ ] XXXX